dpacassi/UltimateDrupalReference/README.md

 - [Automatic Entity Label](https://www.drupal.org/project/auto_entitylabel) - Automatic Entity Label is a small and efficient module that allows hiding of entity label fields.
 To prevent empty labels it can be configured to generate the label automatically by a given pattern.
 - [COOKiES Consent Management](https://www.drupal.org/project/cookies) - User consent management module for Drupal.
 - [Corresponding Entity References](https://www.drupal.org/project/cer) - CER keeps reference fields in sync.
 If you have two entities that refer to each other using Entity Reference (or some other kind of reference field), it saves you the trouble of double-editing your entities in order to have them point at each other.
+- [CSV Importer](https://www.drupal.org/project/csv_importer) - The module provides a powerful and flexible solution for importing data from CSV files into Drupal.
+Designed to handle various use cases, it allows administrators to map CSV columns to entity fields seamlessly, enabling the bulk creation or updating of content, users, or other entities.
 - [Custom Field](https://www.drupal.org/project/custom_field) - Defines a new Custom Field field type that lets you create simple inline multiple-value fields without having to use referenced entities.
 - [Date Timepicker](https://www.drupal.org/project/timepicker) - Integrates the most popular timepicker jQuery plugins into Drupal.
 - [Default Content for D8](https://www.drupal.org/project/default_content) - The Default content module gives your module and install profile a way to ship default content as well as configuration.